micheleusuelli/micheleusuelli.github.io/articles-html/dsgeneral/dsgeneral.md

 The first step is to define the outcome supporting the scenarios.
 There are one or more users who take action, for example planning  resources, setting the price, recommending products.
 What choices do they have?
 What information do they need to make effective choices?
 Where is the related data?
 Once the target outcome is defined, the second step consists in accessing the related data to understand what is feasible.
 The work consists in experimenting with the data to design machine learning algorithms.
 Finally, to have a product using the data automatically, the last step is to develop a software application.
 Machine learning techniques often need powerful and flexible computers.
 Cloud computing can provide the power and flexibility, especially if the solution needs to be replicated many times.

 What is your view of data science?
-I hope you enjoyed seeing my perspective.